TheAngryRaven/DovesLapTimer/README.md

 Once the driver is within a specified threshold of the line, it begins logging gps lat/lng/alt/speed.
 Once past the threshold, using the 4 points closest to the line, creates a catmullrom spline to interpolate the exact crossing time.

+Written with love ... and whatever you want to call chatGPT

 ## Supported Hardware

 * literally anything, but fair warning lots of floating point math